-Mobile MMS videos increase user interest and bost direct response rates offering marketers and advertisers a viable mobile channel to deliver richer media content.
+Mobile MMS videos increase user interest and boost direct response rates offering marketers and advertisers a viable mobile channel to deliver richer media content.

 Since the release of the iPhone and other smartphones with high-resolution displays, mobile marketing and advertising firms, such as Crisp Wireless, have developed media-rich advertising.
 However, SMS text messaging still dominates.

 Mogreet Mobile MMS Video Marketing

 The company claims it’s the first company to offer mobile MMS videos across all cell phone carriers in the United States and will offer its service in Canada as well.

 Founded in 2006, the company raised $7 million in venture capital and built a platform capable of delivering SMS and MMS video messages to over 200 million mobile phones in the United States.

-(As of mid-2009, they’re were 277 million mobile phones in the United States or 89% of the total population.
+(As of mid-2009, there were 277 million mobile phones in the United States or 89% of the total population.
 246 million people in the U.S. have at least one mobile phone.)

 In 2007-2008, the company started its mobile MMS video greeting messaging service, using over 3,000 videos acquired through its partnerships with Paramount, Fox Mobile Entertainment, and other movie companies.
 Mogreet compresses and then transmits MMS clips within text messages.
 Mobile phone users can immediately view the videos.

 After first focusing on consumers in 2007-2008, the company re-focused its business and now targets marketers who want more compelling, effective mobile ads than 160-character SMS messages.
 Mobile MMS videos transmitted via SMS produce higher click-through rates, according to the firm.

 James Citron, CEO, commented at Ad-Tech in New York in 2009: